-Q12.
+Q17.
 Does having dementia or Alzheimer's disease increase a person with Down syndrome's risk of being infected by COVID-19?

 A. The Alzheimer's Association (in the United States) has noted that: "Most likely, dementia does not increase risk for COVID-19, the respiratory illness caused by the new coronavirus, just like dementia does not increase risk for flu.
 However, dementia-related behaviors, increased age, and common health conditions that often accompany dementia may increase risk.
 For example, people with Alzheimer's disease and other causes of dementia may forget to wash their hands or take other recommended precautions to prevent illness.
-In addition, diseases like COVID-19 and the flu may worsen cognitive impairment due to dementia."
-13
+In addition, diseases like COVID-19 and the flu may worsen cognitive impairment due to dementia."17

-Additionally, individuals with advanced Alzheimer's disease have higher risk of swallowing problems and aspiration pneumonia (usually caused by accidentally inhaling food or liquids into the lungs).
-In addition, adults with Down syndrome with Alzheimer's disease who develop viral respiratory infections are likely to develop bacterial pneumonia on top of the viral infection.
-Also, they may not be able to communicate if they begin to develop symptoms from the virus.
+Other factors that likely increase their risk for COVID-19 include group living arrangements in long-term care facilities and limitations on physical distancing due to increased reliance on staff or caregivers.
+Individuals with advanced Alzheimer's disease have higher risk of swallowing problems and aspiration pneumonia (usually caused by accidentally inhaling food or liquids into the lungs).
+Adults with Down syndrome with Alzheimer's disease who develop viral respiratory infections are likely to develop bacterial pneumonia on top of the viral infection.
+They may not be able to communicate if they begin to develop symptoms from the virus.
 They may be less likely to tell you that they have a fever or cough.
 Sometimes, signs of illness will include sudden change in behavior, such as increased confusion, agitation, or becoming completely inactive.
 Watching out for signs of the infection, or any of these significant behavioral changes, is very important.
 Preventing exposure to anyone who may have COVID-19 is key.
 The Alzheimer's Association also provides recommendations for all individuals with Alzheimer's disease.

-- Q13.
-The CDC refers to people who are "older" (loosely defined as 65 or over) as being at "high risk" for COVID-19.
-At what age are individuals with Down syndrome considered "high risk" since there is "accelerated aging" in this population? - A. We know that individuals with Down syndrome may age earlier and quicker, which might suggest that people with Down syndrome younger than 65 years of age are also more likely to be affected more severely.
-However, we do not have enough data about COVID-19 and people with Down syndrome to know this for sure. - Q14.
+Q18.
 How should families manage multiple family members who are considered "high risk" or vulnerable?
-For example, when a 65-year-old grandmother takes care of her grandchild with Down syndrome? - A. A 65-year-old grandmother is considered "high risk" due to her age, and her grandchild might be, too, depending on whether they have any medical conditions associated with COVID-19.
+For example, when a 65-year-old grandmother takes care of her grandchild with Down syndrome?

+A. A 65-year-old grandmother is considered "high risk" due to her age, and her grandchild might be, too, depending on whether they have any medical conditions associated with COVID-19.
 Consider your grandmother's overall health and any possible exposure-for example, is she sheltering-in-place, or is she still going out and socializing?